 - Log placement, repositioning, or removal

-- Suction dredging (beginning November 1, 2019) and mineral prospecting outside of Gold and Fish pamphlet rules
+- Motorized and gravity siphon aquatic mining (beginning June 11, 2020) and small-scale mineral prospecting outside of Gold and Fish pamphlet rules

 - Stream channel relocation and realignment